ajsmith607/thisismitime/content/mikei/index.md

 Mi 0 represents daily recurring negative leap time within the structure of mitime.

-*Mitimezones* describe the structure of mitime, and how mitime maps to standard time.
+*Mitimezones* describe the structure of mitime, and how mitime maps to standard time, thus providing a system for creating different time metastructures.
 Therefore, a completely explicit mitime reference will include its mitimezone in the following format starting with the basic mitime format already discussed above:

 > *M.H.N {{% mi %}} MC.HC.NC.S*